romanhaa/Cerebro/examples/pbmc_10k_v3/README.md

 * Identify clusters and build a cluster tree.
 * Perform dimensional reduction.

-Then, using the functions of cerebroPrepare, we add some more data:
+Then, using the functions of cerebroApp, we add some more data:

 * Calculate the percent of mitochondrial and ribosomal gene expression (`addPercentMtRibo()`).
 * Get the most expressed genes in each sample and cluster (`getMostExpressedGenes()`).